Hillary-Robert/requirement-analysis/README.md

 - Examples and exercises to practice requirement gathering and specification

 By following the materials here, you’ll gain a clear understanding of how to gather, document, validate, and manage software requirements effectively.

+## What is Requirement Analysis?

+Requirement Analysis is the process of identifying, documenting, and validating the needs and constraints of stakeholders for a software system.
+It serves as the bridge between business needs and the technical solution, ensuring that the final product delivers exactly what users expect.

+Key aspects of Requirement Analysis:

+- **Elicitation**
+  Gathering information through interviews, workshops, questionnaires, observation, and document studies.
+- **Documentation**
+  Organizing requirements into clear, unambiguous artifacts (user stories, use cases, requirement specifications).
+- **Validation & Verification**
+  Reviewing requirements with stakeholders to confirm accuracy, consistency, feasibility, and completeness before moving on to design and development.
+- **Prioritization**
+  Ranking requirements by business value, risk, and technical dependency to guide iterative planning and resource allocation.

+### Why It Matters in the SDLC

+1. **Reduces Rework & Cost**
+   Catching misunderstandings early prevents costly changes in later phases (design, coding, testing).
+2. **Aligns Stakeholders**
+   Provides a shared vision of what the software must do, minimizing conflicts and scope creep.
+3. **Improves Quality**
+   Well-defined requirements become the baseline for test cases, ensuring the system meets its intended purpose.
+4. **Supports Project Planning**
+   Clear requirements allow for realistic estimates of time, effort, and budget, leading to smoother project execution.

+By investing time in thorough Requirement Analysis, teams can deliver higher-quality software on time and within budget, with greater confidence that it meets user needs.